yuanchaohu/pymattersim/docs/gr.md

 g_{\alpha \beta}(r) = \frac{V}{N_{\alpha} N_{\beta}} \lang \sum_{i \neq j; i \in \alpha; j \in \beta} \delta (r - |\vec r_{ij}|) \rang
 $$

 The function `static.gr.conditional_gr` calculates $g(r)$ of a single configuration for particles with conditional properties.
 It is also useful to calculate the spatial correlation of a particle-level physical quantity $A_i$.
-There are three conditions considered for $A_i$:
+There are five conditions considered for $A_i$:
 - condition is bool type, so calculate partial g(r) for selected particles
 - condition is complex number, so calculate spatial correlation of complex number
 - condition is float scalar, so calculate spatial correlation of scalar number